"He Who Has Faith In The Son Has Eternal Life"

 Sundays: 9:45AM CLASS ..........
 10:45AM SERVICE

-In order to ensure the health and safety of our community, in response to the coronavirus, the Beaumont Church of Christ will not be conducting services at the church building until further notice.
+In order to ensure the health and safety of our community, in response to the coronavirus, the Beaumont Church of Christ will not be meeting in person at the church building or in homes for just a while longer.
 Our leadership is monitoring the situation daily and getting advice from the medical community.
-As soon as it is determined we can resume gathering together in person, we will put a notice here on this page.
+As soon as it is determined we can resume gathering together, we will put a notice here on this page.
+If you have a need, call 951-845-1404 and leave a message.
+We’ll get back to you as soon as we are able.

-In the meantime, you are welcome to view our online services here.
+In the meantime, you are welcome to view our online services by clicking here.

 Due to the coronavirus, the following information is presented: